livingdocsIO/documentation/concepts/images/image-services.md

 Below is an example workflow that summarizes the whole process.

 A user uploads an image to the Livingdocs editor, the corresponding file is stored on Amazon S3 and the URL to the Amazon file is available on the component as `originalUrl`.
 The framework chooses the correct image service (e.g. ImgIX) for generating the correct HTML markup in the document that is shown in the Livingdocs editor.
-(The image service to be used is configured in the Livingdocs editor.
+(The image service to be used is configured via `selectedImageService`.
 Let's say `ImgIX` is configured.)
 The framework loads the `imgix_image_service` and calls the `set` method which will generate an `img` tag with a URL that fits the ImgIX url specification (https://docs.imgix.com/setup/serving-images).
 The browser then renders the image by querying ImgIX for the respective image.

 ## Why image services?